harsh241082/RISC-V-Simulator/README.md

   - `instruction.cpp`: Contains Implementation of instruction functionalities.
   - `parser.cpp` : Implementation of parsing functionalities.
   - `utils.cpp` Implementation of common utility functions.
+  - `lineRunner.cpp` It contains all the functions for each instruction
   - `data.cpp`: Contains the strings and maps to store the data of the instructions.
-  - `cpu.cpp`: Implements the functionalities  of the CPU.
+  - `cpu.cpp`: Implements the functionalities of register store and register load.
   - `memory.cpp`: Implemests the memory opertions
   - `executor.cpp`: Contains the implementation details required for execution of the decoded instructions.
   - `main.cpp`: The entry point of the application.

 - **include/**: Contains all the Header files for the above source code files used in the project and an additional risc-v.h file.
   - `risc-v.h`: Contains the information about registers and instruction ,their corresponding opcode,funct values.
 - **Makefile**: Configuration file for Make to build the project..
-- **test_cases**: Contains all the files which have test cases.
-- **tester.py**: This file automaticaly test all the file is test_cases